Founder Profile Series: Bridget O'Carroll

 “I loved that intensity [I found in cross country],” said O’Carroll.
 “I love the team aspects of that competition.”

-What does it mean to O’Carroll to have started the first native-owned digital fitness studio?
+What does it mean to O’Carroll to have started the first Native-owned digital fitness studio?

-Through Studio Qila, O’Carroll hopes to pave the way for more Native American entrepreneurs.
+Through Studio Qila, O’Carroll hopes to pave the way for more Native entrepreneurs.
 One way she does so is through her social media presence.

 She strives to uplift minority voices overall.
-She donates 10% of Studio Qila’s profits to organizations that support Black and indigenous communities.
+She donates 10% of Studio Qila’s profits to organizations that support Black and Indigenous communities.

 How has O’Carroll depended on the Venture Lab to grow Studio Qila?